 Disability income insurance, which may be available through your employer, can help provide income even if an illness or injury prevents you from working.

-If you couldn’t work because of an illness or accident, it could be difficult for your children to get through college on their own.
-Before you examine how best to invest the money you earn, make sure you consider protecting it.
+If you couldn’t work because of an illness or accident, it may be difficult for your children to get through college on their own.
+Before you examine how best to invest the money you earn, make sure you protect it.

 4. Don’t leave coverage gaps